COALAIP/specs/README.md

 }
 ```

-In addition, we have a set of data describing one of his works:
+Let's add a set of data describing one of his works:

 ```javascript